 Handmade Nepali (Lokta) Paper Products

-Being a county with rich diversity in culture, it has shown its mark even in the area of art and crafts.
+In Conclusion, being a country with a rich diversity in culture, it has shown its mark even in the area of art and crafts.
 Thus, although being a small nation, Nepal surprisingly has a lot of variety of handicrafts to offer.